 What are healthy habits?

-The small changes you make may not seem like they’re making much difference at first.
-But when you start including more of these simple habits they add up to a healthier lifestyle.
+The small changes you make may not seem to make much difference at first.
+But when you start including more of these simple habits, they add to a healthier lifestyle.

-Don’t worry about making a huge overhaul overnight.
+Don’t worry about making a huge change overnight.
 Try to take it one simple step at a time.